Serving Upstate NY—VT—MA • For selections & prices, CALL or EMAIL US

 Santos mahogany is known for its strength and beauty, and it has outstanding durability.
 Given its hardness and color-fastness, santos mahogany is a superior choice compared to genuine Honduran mahogany (Swietenia macrophylla), which it closely resembles in color.
 In fact, although genuine mahogany is traditionally chosen for fine furniture and millwork, it is seldom used in wood flooring because it lacks sufficient hardness to withstand constant foot traffic.

 Janka Hardness: 2200

 Santos mahogany is one of the hardest and most durable wood flooring species.
-It is over two hundred percent harder than Douglas fir, is roughly fifty-one percent harder than hard maple, about one third harder than wenge, and approaches ninety-four percent of Brazilian cherry's ranking of 2350.
+Brazilian cherry is one of the few flooring species harder than santos mahogany.
+It is over two hundred percent harder than Douglas-fir, roughly fifty-one percent harder than hard maple, about one-third harder than wenge, and it approaches ninety-four percent of Brazilian cherry’s ranking of 2350.

 Because of its hardness, which can make sawing and machining difficult, carbide tooling is recommended for santos mahogany wood flooring.
 It sands beautifully to a high natural polish, however, and has good holding ability.

 Mahogany is typically found in wood flooring, turnery, interior trim, and furniture.
 The pleasantly aromatic balsam of santos mahogany is often used as an ingredient in some perfumes.